 Austria and the Council of Europe

-Therefore, active participation in the Council of Europe has always been of high importance for Austria, with a special - still ongoing - emphasis on Human Rights, cultural activities, education, and social matters, such as children’s rights, women’s rights, freedom from violence, and the international fight against terrorism.
+Active commitment in the Council of Europe has always been of high importance for Austria, with a special - still ongoing - emphasis on Human Rights, cultural activities, education, and social matters such as Children’s Rights, Women’s Rights and the Freedom from Violence.

 The Council of Europe’s Centre for modern languages in Graz was created through a partial agreement of the Council of Europe in 1994.
 The centre provides a base as a meeting point for teachers, trainers, program-organisers, authors and experts, which work in the field of providing education, establishing syllabuses, evaluation and language-teaching.

 The Council of Europe is the international organisation, in which Austrians could distinguish themselves as in no other.
 Austria provided three Secretary-Generals (Lujo Toncic-Sorinj 1969 - 1974, Franz Karasek 1979- 1984, Walter Schwimmer 1999-2004), two presidents of the Parliamentary Assembly (Peter Schieder 2002-2005, Karl Czernetz 1975-1978) and two times the President of the Congresses of Local and Regional Authorities (Herwig van Staa 2002-2004 and 2012-2014).
 From 2002 to 2004 the three most important positions were held by Austrian (Schwimmer, Schieder, van Staa), a unique constellation within the organisation.